What's the difference between product leadership and product management?

 • Be transparent about failures and what you learned from them

-• Articulate changes in strategy clearly—what changed and why
+• Articulate changes in strategy clearly - what changed and why

 • Adapt communication style for different audiences: engineering, executives, customers

-• Create forums for questions and pushback—decisions improve through challenge
+• Create forums for questions and pushback - decisions improve through challenge

-Communication isn't overhead—it's how alignment happens.
+Communication isn't overhead - it's how alignment happens.
 Time invested in clear communication pays back in reduced confusion and faster execution.

-Leading <em>people</em> is very different from leading a <em>product</em>.
-As a product leader, you need to inspire and energize your team—but this should happen 'naturally' as the outcome of extraordinary efforts to shape and build a great product, not through management techniques alone.
+Leading people is very different from leading a product.
+In the Innovation Mode methodology, product leadership is about inspiring teams through the product vision itself - the excitement of building something that matters, the satisfaction of solving a real problem, the pride of shipping quality work.
+This should happen 'naturally' as the outcome of extraordinary efforts to shape and build a great product, not through management techniques alone.

-• Lead through communicating the vision, purpose, and strategy—not through directives
+• Lead through communicating the vision, purpose, and strategy - not through directives

 • Create an open culture of innovation, information sharing, and collaboration